 DC Robbery Lawyer

-Robbery involves taking anything of value through use of force, violence, seizure, snatching, or threats.
+Robbery involves taking anything of value through the use of force, violence, seizure, snatching, or threats.
 To be classified as robbery, the item must have been taken directly from a person or from someone’s immediate possession.
 Penalties for robbery include between two and 15 years of imprisonment as well as a fine.
-There is an additional penalty for someone who is armed at the time of an alleged robbery making it imperative that a DC robbery lawyer is contacted as soon as you are charged.
-A criminal attorney in DC could help you make smart and informed choices throughout your involvement with the criminal justice system to help you avoid the most severe penalties for this serious crime.
+There is an additional penalty for someone who is armed at the time of an alleged robbery, making it imperative that a DC robbery lawyer is contacted as soon as you are charged.
+An experienced theft attorney could help you make smart and informed choices throughout your involvement with the criminal justice system to help you avoid the most severe penalties for this serious crime.

 Varying Degrees of Robbery Charges

-A completed robbery is typically considered a felony charge while the attempted crime is a misdemeanor charge.
-A DC robbery lawyer knows that prosecutors could also have the accused individual tried on the charge of attempted robbery.
-Meaning, if the jury is not convinced the person completed a robbery but did meet the legal definition of attempting to do so they could seek to convict them of that charge.
-A charge for an attempt to complete a crime typically has lower level penalties than the completed offense.
+A completed robbery is typically considered a felony charge, while an attempted crime is a misdemeanor charge.
+A DC robbery attorney knows that prosecutors could also have the accused individual tried on the charge of attempted robbery.
+Meaning if the jury is not convinced the person completed a robbery but did meet the legal definition of attempting to do so, they could seek to convict them of that charge.
+A charge for an attempt to complete a crime typically has lower-level penalties than the completed offense.

 Robbery vs. Theft

 There are two major differences between robbery and theft.
-In a robbery, the accused uses physical force or violence in stealing the property belonging to another person.
+In a robbery, the accused uses physical force or violence to steal the property belonging to another person.
 Additionally, in a robbery, the accused is stealing the property from the immediate possession of another person.
 These two additional elements of robbery are not required to prove a theft.

 How Can Someone Face Conspiracy Charges in a Robbery Case?

 Unlike an attempt to commit an offense, conspiracy is considered a completely distinct crime from robbery.
 For that reason, a person can be charged with both the crime of robbery and conspiracy to commit robbery.
 The prosecutor in a robbery case must prove that the person took property from the immediate possession of another person against that person’s will.
 They must also prove that the taking was by force or violence.
-If someone discovers that they are facing multiple theft or criminal charges the should contact a DC robbery lawyer right away.
+If someone discovers that they are facing multiple theft or criminal charges, they should contact a seasoned robbery lawyer in DC right away.

 Understanding the Burden of Proof for Conspiracy to Rob